 It is a meal plan with extra calories and protein.
 You may need this diet if you have certain health conditions that increase your body's need for protein and calories.
-Some of these health conditions include cancer, HIV, AIDS, wounds (such as ulcers and burns), and malnutrition.
+Some of these health conditions include cancer, HIV, AIDS, wounds (such as pressure injuries and burns), and malnutrition.
 You may also need to follow this diet after a surgery or illness.
 The extra calories will help you gain weight and have more energy.
 The extra protein will help your body heal and get stronger.

 What are some guidelines for increasing protein and calories?

 Your dietitian will tell you how much protein and how many calories you need each day.

 - It may be easier to increase calories and protein if you eat 6 to 8 small meals throughout the day.
 Eat at regular times, and do not skip meals.

 - Always have snack foods available so you can eat when you feel hungry.

 - Include a variety of healthy foods from all of the food groups.

 What are some foods that are high in protein or calories?

 - Hot cereals (oatmeal or cream of wheat) with milk, added fat (such as butter or margarine), and sugar